-White chocolate ~ White chocolate is composed of milk chocolate ingredient minus the chocolate liquor, which begs the questions, “Is white chocolate really chocolate at all?”
+White chocolate ~ White chocolate is composed of milk chocolate ingredients minus the chocolate liquor, which begs the question, “Is white chocolate really chocolate at all?”

 Within these three chocolate varieties, there are different “grades.”
-These include unsweetened, bittersweet, semi-sweet, and dark milk.
+These include unsweetened, bittersweet, semi-sweet, and milk.

 Can chocolate be vegan?